Nanostructured Soft Materials 1

 - biopolymers: nucleic acids, DNA, proteins, cellulose, wood-derived materials

-After participation in the module the student is able to:
+After participation in the module the students are able to:

 - understand different areas of application of nanostructured soft materials